shehanjay2000/Plant-Disease-Prediction-Application/README.md

 ## Overview

-This app uses the classic Titanic dataset from Kaggle to train a Random Forest classifier.
-Users can explore the data, visualize survival patterns, input custom passenger details for predictions, and review model performance metrics.
-Built as part of a machine learning deployment assignment, it showcases Streamlit for interactive UIs and GitHub/Streamlit Cloud for version control and hosting.
+This repository contains the source code for a Plant Disease Prediction Application.
+The project utilizes a machine learning model to identify common plant diseases from images.
+The application is built with a Python backend and provides a user-friendly interface to upload images and receive instant predictions.ting.

 ## Features